m87-labs/kestrel/README.md

 - `uv run python -m kestrel.main serve` – launch the HTTP server (see usage examples below for full command).
 - `uv run python -m kestrel.main schedule ...` – push one-off prompts through the async engine for smoke testing or benchmarking.
-- `examples/` – self-contained scripts for parity checks, benchmarks, and diagnostics.
-They all run through the shared runtime so results match production.

 ### HTTP Endpoints